 - Forest fires that are increasing in severity; the fires lead to significant increases in erosion resulting in reduced storage capacity in reservoirs and water quality concerns.
 For instance, the 2018 Ferguson fire burned nearly 97,000 acres around Yosemite National Park, fueled in part by beetle-killed trees.

 - Gold mining’s legacy, including mercury and other pollutants used by miners that continue to find their way into streams and waterways.

-- With the Sierra Nevada already experiencing increased temperatures and earlier snowmelt, concerns related to climate change include loss of snowpack, more flooding, unpredictable water supplies, more wildfires and larger ones, and migration of wildlife to more suitable habitat.
+- With the Sierra Nevada already experiencing increased temperatures and earlier snowmelt, concerns related to climate change include loss of snowpack, more flooding, unpredictable water supplies, more and larger wildfires, and migration of wildlife to more suitable habitat.

 In the past 100 years, annual runoff that occurs during April to July has decreased by 23 percent for the Sacramento basin and 19 percent for the San Joaquin basin, according to state climate statistics.